 EXPOSURE AND ISO

 These two go hand in hand together and they both depend on the speed and the brightness of lights.
 If the lights seem to be moving across the sky fast, a 10-15 second exposure may be best.
 Just remember that a shorter shutter length means less light will reach the sensor of your camera so you may need to increase the sensitivity of your sensor, or ISO.
 For typical northern lights visible from New England I’ve found that a 20-28 second exposure works well.
 I like to capture clear, pinpoint stars in my images so anything higher than 30 may produce star trails.

 As far as the ISO is concerned, start at 800 and work your way up to 1500 or so.
 Depending on the capabilities of your camera, a higher ISO will produce what is called “noise” in your images and will begin to look grainy.
 Post processing can help to reduce noise however the less processing you have to do, the better.

 The last thing you want to do is wait to do all this at night when the lights are out.
 Be prepared.
 Read other articles like this one and make notes.
 Put the notes in your camera bag.
 Plan your adventure.
 Where will you go?
 What will the landscape look like around the lights?
 How easy do you need this adventure to be?

-Later when you recover from your night adventure, download the images to your computer and use one of the may post processing applications available on the market.
+Later when you recover from your night adventure, download the images to your computer and use one of the many post-processing applications available on the market.
 I prefer Adobe Lightroom and Photoshop.
-I will cover post processing in a future article.
+I will cover post-processing in a future article.
 Until then.
 Google it and you’ll find lots of information.